Small-Scale Events Advancing SPSSI (SEAS) Grants

 Current regular dues-paying members of SPSSI.
 (If not a current member of SPSSI, a membership application may be submitted along with the grant application).
 Graduate student members may apply, with a faculty mentor/advisor serving as a co-applicant.

 Proposals will be evaluated on the event’s potential to attract new SPSSI members, promote SPSSI’s basic interests and goals, and/or to facilitate research links, networks, and capacity.
 Thus, proposals should include a clear statement of how SPSSI membership information will be advertised and promoted as part of the event, and how the event will promote SPSSI's basic interests or goals.
 Proposals for events drawing attendees/participants from two or more institutions, departments, and/or disciplines are highly encouraged.

-Up to $1000 USD will be awarded each year based on actual expenses.
+Up to $1,000 USD per submission team will be awarded based on actual expenses.
 Funds may be used to publicize the event, pay speakers’ honoraria, reimburse speakers’ travel expenses, print collateral materials, or other expenses related to the specific project.
 Funds may not be used for paying SPSSI membership dues, honoraria for organizers, or costs not directly related to the project or event.
 In the case of a pre-conference or other larger events, the award can be used to supplement other funding sources, and in this case it should be clear in the budget what specifically SPSSI funds will be used for and how this use might also serve to promote SPPSI membership and interests/goals.
 Payment will be matched against receipts submitted to SPSSI after the event has been held.

 The application should include: